weewx/weewx/docs_src/custom/image-generator.md

 ## Image files

-Within each time period sub-section is another nesting, one for each image to be generated.
+Within each time period subsection is another nesting, one for each image to be generated.
 The title of each sub-sub-section is the filename to be used for the image.
 Finally, at one additional nesting level (!) are the logical names of all the line types to be drawn in the image.